In my next life, I want to be an interior designer. I love decorating and home decor, taking on projects, and helping

-Undertaking improvements in your home can be exciting, yet challenging when your budget is limited.
+Undertaking improvements in your home can be exciting but challenging when your budget is limited.
 Making your space more functional or creating a more personalized look can be frustrating when you don't have a lot to invest.
 Even figuring out where to begin can be hard.

-Even though I feel I have a good eye and I think I did a pretty good decorating my home, I still sometimes stand and look around and feel like I need a change; I get bored.
+Even though I feel I have a good eye and I think I did a pretty good job decorating my home, I still sometimes stand and look around and feel like I need a change.
+I get bored.
 That’s not ideal for someone with a limited budget, but I’ve learned a number of solutions over the years to transform every room in the house without breaking the bank.

 This article will focus on kitchen decorating ideas.

 - Avoid paying for new cabinets and instead paint old ones that are in good condition.
 If you do need to get new cabinets, save money by ordering them unfinished and paint them yourself.

 - Give a kitchen island a worn, well-used kitchen look by distressing it.
 Experiment with your technique on plywood first until you perfect it.